kamilski81/kamil-portfolio/README.md

-This is a repository of the apps that my team and I have worked on.
+This is a repository of the apps that and I have worked on.
 The apps were previously in the Play Store, but were removed once the businesses closed their doors.

 ## Rithmio EDGE